lyonsquark/lyonsquark.github.io/index.md

 YES!
 Directly after the Saturday morning service at the temple vegetarian and dairy appetizers and snacks as well as non-alcoholic drinks will be provided.
 Following that there will be a full Italian luncheon buffet and a selection of alcoholic and non-alcoholic drinks at the banquet hall.
 (The caterer owns the excellent Capri Restaurant (Italian food) in Burr Ridge).
 We promise you will not go hungry!

 Please let us know ahead of time if you have any dietary restrictions.
+Good vegetarian options will be available.

 ### What will be at the party?